NiceKype/NiceKype/README.md

 ### / //////////// / - PERSONAL DETAILS

 - 👋 I’m @NiceKype
-- 💯 I'm 26 years old
+- 💯 I'm 27 years old
 - ❤️ I was born and live in Germany, but my roots are from poland
 - 🏢 I work as a security officer but made a education as a IT specialist for system integration and have over 10 years experience in IT.
 With this experience I founded a company called Pure Next with which I am now part-time self-employed
-- 👀 I’m interested in scripting, graphic & web design, 3d moddeling & music creating
+- 👀 I'm very interested in programming, graphic and web design, 3D modeling and music production and server administration
 - 🌱 I currently learning game development and game design
 - ℹ️ You find more informations like more about me, my job, my hard- and software and all that stuff on my website [www.nicekype.de](https://nicekype.de)